RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 ^^^^^^^^^^^^^^^^^^^^

-A window to assign parameters to reactor components will either open automatically when an optimizer is loaded, or by pressing the "Reassign Parameters" button in the Optimizer Control section.
+A window to assign parameters to reactor components will either open automatically when an optimizer is loaded, or by pressing the :guilabel:`Reassign Parameters` button in the "Optimizer Control" section.
 Plugins are assigned to parameters by dragging the plugin names from the "Unclassified" section to the desired parameter.
 Assign the mock reactor component plugins to the optimizer plugins as shown below.